quacksouls/bitburner/data/hgw/README.md

 `XP/s` gives the rate (per second) at which we gained Hack XP.
 Floating point numbers are rounded to 6 decimal places.
 The general process is as follows:

-1. Use the above steps until we have steal enough money to purchase `BruteSSH.exe`.
+1. Use the above steps until we have stolen enough money to purchase `BruteSSH.exe`.
 1. Print the data to the terminal.
 1. Reload the save file `fresh.json` and use the above steps, but steal a